Quick answer: The best AI receptionist software

 - Do you have technical resources to configure and maintain the platform?

-What to look for in AI receptionist tool
+Key features to look for in AI receptionist software

 Pricing model alignment

 Per-minute pricing favors short calls.
 Per-call pricing favors longer conversations.
-Calculate your typical call patterns before making a choice.
-A 10-minute lead qualification call costs $1 with per-call pricing but $1.50-$2.40 with per-minute pricing.
+Calculate your typical call patterns before choosing.
+A 10-minute lead qualification call costs $1 with per-call pricing but $1.50-$2.40 with per-minute.

 Natural conversation handling